RedBoyConsulting/Kinred/README.md

 ## How does voice commands perform actions?

 The way is very rudimentary.
-But Guess What D: ?
+But Guess What?
 Today speech recognition platforms like Siri works like this!
 And I programmed this 8 year ago... !

 A Case Loop with several Microsoft commands was programmed, it selects the result given by the dictionary in the match process and call the selected process.